dinanabila/100-days-of-code/log.md

 **Today's Progress**: Learning the benefit of using css viewport unit, and how it different from another unit like px, em, and percentage.

 **Thoughts**: They say it's good and more effective for making a web responsive.
 If that so, should I not use px unit anymore?

+### Day 15: April 29, Friday

+**Today's Progress**: Start building a survey form for fcc project.

+**Thoughts**: The process is still on building the html and fulfilling the required user stories.